mtesseract/error-context/README.md

 The `ErrorContextT` transformer implements `MonadThrow` and `MonadIO`, therefore exceptions thrown by `throwM` and via `liftIO` are automatically context-enriched.
-But the story for exceptional values created via
+On the other hand, exceptional values created via

 ```haskell
 throw :: Exception e => e -> a
 ```

-are not context-enriched.
-But there is a workaround for this use-case:
+are not context-enriched per se.
+But there is a workaround for this
+use-case:

 ```haskell
 ensureExceptionContext :: (MonadCatch m, MonadErrorContext m) => m a -> m a